 Crossbites can be caused by genetics and also over-retained baby teeth.
-Crossbites can also be caused by thumb sucking, injury, or trauma to the face.
+Crossbites can also be caused by thumb sucking, injury, or facial trauma.
 When the bones in the face are broken, they sometimes heal in a way that causes misalignment.

 If left untreated, crossbites can cause several problems, including:

 - Misaligned teeth

 There are various treatments available for crossbite correction, some of which are:

 - Braces: In some cases, braces can be used to help correct a crossbite.
 This is usually done in conjunction with other treatments, such as expanders.

 - Palate Expander: An expander is a device inserted into the mouth and slowly expanded over time to widen the palate.
 This can help to realign the teeth and jaws.